CDCgov/phdi-azure/docs/getting_started.md

 # Getting Started

-This is a guide for getting started as a user and/or developer with the PRIME PHDI Azure project.
+This is a guide for getting started as a user and/or developer with the PHDI Azure Quickstart Kit.
 You'll find resources on how to setup a local development environment, how these tools are deployed, and more.

 - [Getting Started](#getting-started)
   - [Architecture](#architecture)